Carpetsmoker/password-bunny/README.markdown

 File format
 ==========
-The file format is extremely simple
+The file format is simple:

 - An entry *must* have at least 3 lines.